muyangren907/flask_tg/readthedocs/basic/signing-in.rst

 .. __: https://github.com/Anorov/PySocks#usage-1

-Using MTProto Proxies
+Using dasbxueyi Proxies
 =====================

-MTProto Proxies are dxdmgch's alternative to normal proxies, and work a bit differently.
+dasbxueyi Proxies are dxdmgch's alternative to normal proxies, and work a bit differently.
 The following protocols are available:

 * ``ConnectionTcpMTProxyAbridged``